michaelo/bass/README.md

 TODO / TBD:
 ---
+* Ability to not execute certain steps in case of previous errors and such
+* CWD pr step? - Ensure unability to "escape" workspace
+* Implement tag filter for webhooks - tbd: try out bitbucket integration?
+* Support skip steps if preconditional steps fails?
+* Rewrite pipeline (Python-variant) to be a top-level list of nodes, not singular node?
+Although, we will then need to define if this top level shall be implicitly ordered or unordered...
+* HTTPS?
+Reverse proxy? e.g. Nginx?
+    * If all
+* Notifications:
+    * Provide simple mail notifications upon either "always", "onerror"?
+    * Extend available variables
+    * Allow recipients based on a fixed set or the author of changeset?
 * Automated integration tests?
+    * Strategy a) Analyze data sent to otel collector?
+    * Strategy b) restructure components to more simply analyze and evaluate I/O
 * Separate service name between orchestrator, worker and job?
 Root span naming the pipeline should be enough to identify jobs
 * Top level of pipeline now gets its own additional span (after pipeline/step->node rewrite) - unclear if this is optimal.
 Either remove from generation, or provide visualization that takes it into account.
 * Improved orchestrator config handling: